fchavonet/full_stack-cowabunga/README.md

 VITE_SUPABASE_ANON_KEY=your_supabase_anon_key
 ```

-    - In Supabase Dashboard, go to Settings → API, then copy your Project URL and anon public key.
+> In Supabase Dashboard, go to Settings → API, then copy your Project URL and anon public key.

+8. Then enable the Google provider:

-    - Then enable Google provider under Authentication → Providers, and set your Redirect URLs to match local environments:
+- Go to Authentication → Providers, enable Google, and set your Redirect URLs to match your local environment:

 ```bash
 http://localhost:3000
 ```

-7. Start the development server:
+9. Start the development server:

 ```bash
 npm run dev